yevheniyc/Projects/README.md

   4. Python_Cookbook_3 - follow Python Cookbook 3rd Edition

 ##GT_Computer_Networks
 Assignments and projects for the Georgia Tech's Computer Networks 6250 Spring 2016 graduate course (OMSCS Program)
+  1. Project_1 - Mininet, simple/complex network topologies, network simulation

 ##Game
 A set of fun games developed with Python and CodeSkulptor for the Coursera's Interactive Programming with Python.